bo-wang-up/PRIME/Classification/readme.md

 You can adjust the early stop threshold (ee_threshold) in ConvNet_ee of network.py file

-The pretrained models (Pretrained_models/classification.pt) has provided.
+The pretrained models (Pretrained_models/classification.pt) has been provided.